practicefusion/AmqMonitor/README.md

 #### More information

-For an explanation of this project, please visit the Practice Fusion tech blog article about it here: "PerfMon Counters for ActiveMQ", http://www.practicefusion.com/blog/performance-counters-for-activemq
+For an explanation of this project, please visit the Practice Fusion tech blog article about it here: "Windows Performance Counters for ActiveMQ", http://www.practicefusion.com/blog/performance-counters-for-activemq